Harald-U/kubernetes-handson/docs/lab5.md

     > The name of your todo pod will be different, of course!

 5. Test the app.

    If you closed your browser, reopen the ToDo app with

     ```
     minikube service todo
     ```

-    Make sure to add items.
+    There will be no items, make sure to add some new ones.

 ---